Staff position is not open at this time, but if you have an interest in developing a student ministry,

-Our Student schedule is on hold temporarily, due to the departure of our Student Minister.
-If you would like to meet-up, call or email our office 703.256.5900 or let Rev. Moyer know.
+Our Student schedule is on hold temporarily.
+If you are a student and would like to meet-up, please call our office at 703.256.5900 or let Rev. Moyer know by her email link in Red.

-Thank you to Wendy and Lily for assisting in the office this Summer!
+Thank you to Wendy and Lily for assisting in the office in 2019!
 Well Done!
-And thank you to Sofia, Wendy, Andy, Dyanna and Gaby for helping to decorate and un-decorate our Church Christmas Decorations!
+And thank you to Sofia, Wendy, Andy, Dyanna and Gaby for helping to decorate and un-decorate our Church Christmas Decorations (pictured).

 THANK YOU FOR YOUR GENEROUS SUPPORT THIS YEAR!
 The reality of social/economic inequality affords another opportunity to meet mutual needs within our community.
 Students are beginning to collect school supplies to be given to local elementary school students whose families have difficulty providing them with the necessary items.
 You donated to Westlawn Elementary school!